Coronavirus Information Updated: October 15th at 4:00 PM MDT

 This is a page containing information regarding the current coronavirus situation as it pertains to technology and computing equipment for the UTEP College of Liberal Arts and its faculty and staff.
 For official UTEP information, please visit:

 Remote Teaching: https://www.utep.edu/remoteteaching

 Resuming Campus Operations: https://www.utep.edu/recovery

-LACIT in Liberal Arts Room 405 will open on a limited capacity starting on Monday, August 17th to assist the College in-person with technology needs.
-We will only allow faculty, staff and students who have direct business with LACIT/Liberal Arts inside any of our rooms.
+LACIT in Liberal Arts Room 405 is currently CLOSED.
+Starting on Monday, August 17th the Technology Personnel will assist college faculty and staff with technology needs in-person VIA APPOINTMENTS ONLY.
+We will only allow faculty, staff and students who have an appointment with LACIT to be inside LART 405.
 Masks are required on UTEP campus and LACIT is no exception.
 We will not assist you unless you wear a proper mask.
 You must also sign in and have your temperature taken and recorded.
 NO EXCEPTIONS.

-Limited hours will be M-F 8:00am to 5:00pm and may be modified as needed once the semester starts.
+Limited in-person hours will be Monday through Thursday 9:00am to 4:00pm and may be modified as needed once the semester starts.
 The Technology Personnel will assist College faculty and staff with technology issues but will not be here all at the same time to adhere to proper distancing guidelines.
 We will have a very limited number of students to assist with tasks such as backups, simple configurations, etc.

-We recommend that if you need assistance, please schedule an appointment so that we are sure to assist you at a specific day and time.
-If you drop by the lab and we are already assisting somebody else who had an appointment, you will be asked to either wait in a socially-distanced area or to set up an appointment for a future visit.
-Please email us at email@example.com with your request.
+If you need assistance, please schedule an appointment so that we are sure to assist you at a specific day and time.
+We will not accept walk-in requests for assistance at this time.
+Please email firstname.lastname@example.org with your request.
 We will try to get back to you as soon as we can.

 If you have any questions or concerns, please do not hesitate to let the Technology Implementation Manager (TIM) for the college Andy Castellanos know at email@example.com